-In this blog, I write about a journey from academia to my first job in industry.
+In this interview, I write about a journey from academia to my first job in industry.
 It was full of hopes and disillusioning, ups and downs, success and failures, joy and sorrow.
-Read my personal story below and I share with you the turning moments during my career transition.
+Read my personal story below where I share with you the turning moments during my career transition.

 From the very beginning of my Ph.D., I knew that most likely I would leave academia after my graduation.
 Nevertheless, my transition to the industry was still quite a long journey.
 It had started 1.5 years before my Ph.D. graduation in biophysics from TU Delft (2016).
 During this time, in addition to my routine scientific research, I attended all possible courses offered by the university to boost my employability on a job market.
 I was the first in my department by scoring in credits I collected by attending the transferable sills trainings offered by Graduate School.
 I was also the first Ph.D. in my department, who managed to arrange an industrial internship at Philips (2016) within the contract boundaries with the university.
 This experience was inspiring, but after receiving my Ph.D. degree, I had numerous attempts to find a job.
 Still all of them were ending up with rejection resulting in seven months of unemployment.